racket/rhombus/resources/plan.md

 # Rhombus Plan

-> NOTE: "Rhombus" is the new name for a design project formerly known
-> as "Racket2", but "Rhombus" **is not the final name of the new language**.
->
-> "Rhombus" is the name of the project that will develop a language,
-> and "Rhombus" is a temporary stand-in for a language name to be
-> determined later.
-Phase 3 of the plan includes the mandatory step of
-> picking a new language name.

 Rhombus is about building on the good parts of Racket and advancing the frontier of Racket-style language-oriented programming.
 A significant part of the experiment is trying a surface syntax other than